lucylow/En_francais_si_vous_plait-/README.md

 * **Linguistic analysis** to detect language tones from written text
 * Implementation of **Fairseq's Machine Learning Sequence Modeling toolkit in PyTorch**
+* Neural Network machine translation converting text from source language into matching text in a target language
 * Business applications to learn the tone of customer's communications and responds with an appropriate tone

 ---

 ## Technical Tools

 * [**Pytorch**](https://pytorch.org)
   * Deep learning research platform that provides maximum flexibility and speed and provides tensors that live on the GPU accelerating the computation